TomfromBerlin/bashrc/README.md

 + [~/.shellcfg/colors](/.shellcfg/colors)
 + [~/.shellcfg/functions](/.shellcfg/functions)

-However, be aware that things can get messed up very quickly if the files are modified in the wrong way (see section [Automated Backup](/README.md#automated-backup)).
+However, be aware that things can get messed up very quickly if something is modified in the wrong way (see section [Automated Backup](/README.md#automated-backup)).

 #### Aliases in [~/.shellcfg/alias](/.shellcfg/alias)